raandree/DscConfig.M365/docs/Installation.md

 ## Next Steps

-After installation, refer to the [Usage](Usage.md) documentation to learn how to use DscConfig.M365 to manage your Microsoft 365 resources.
+Refer to the [Integration with Microsoft365DscWorkshop](Integration.md) documentation to learn how to use DscConfig.M365 with Microsoft365DscWorkshop, and the [Usage](Usage.md) documentation for details on how to use the composite resources.